fontsource/fontsource/registry/README.md

   declarations, and inspected source properties, including glyph coverage, layout features, outlines, and color tables.
 IDs are globally unique across providers and are derived from directory names.
+- Every family includes `license.txt` and `distribution.json`.
+Distribution
-- Reviewed families may include `distribution.json` with the exact static variants, variable axis bundles, and character distribution Fontsource publishes.
+  records the exact static variants, variable axis bundles, and character distribution Fontsource publishes.
 Character distribution is either the full repertoire or named subset mappings with an optional family-wide slicing strategy.
-Its absence means the family has no official distribution.
-- Icon families also include `icons.json` with public names and Unicode codepoints.
+- Icon families also include `icons.json` with public names, Unicode codepoints, and supported input modes.
 - `data/languages.json` defines semantic languages, public names, and the private codepoint requirements used for automatic matching.
 - `data/replacements.json` records reviewed successor relationships between